Otragal/Rename-URL-Deconding-File/README.md

 # Rename-URL-Deconding-File
 If you downoad  videos from Youtube, all file names will have URL code.
 So I created python3 program to raname all these files in directory to make easy in my life.

-## Variables
+## Running

-There is an important variable to start the program:
+After `git clone`, go to program directory and edit an important variable to start the program **path** in `RenameURLDecodeFile.py`.

 ***path***: variable where you set the directory where you downloaded from Youtube.
 Just copy the directory and set it.

+Then, executing the `RenameURLDecodeFile.py`from your terminal.
+> python RenameURLDecodeFile.py

 ### Notes